ProfessionalCSharp/ProfessionalCSharp2021/3_Web/RazorAndMVC/Readme.md

 # Readme - Code Samples for Chapter 26, Razor Pages and MVC

+**Razor Pages and MVC** is about interacting with users with ASP.NET Core technologies.
+It covers Razor pages, Razor views, and functionality such as tag helpers and view components.

 This chapter contains these samples:

 * WebAppSample (Razor Pages Project)